 53% of UK SME Websites Don't Tell AI What They Do

-Our proprietary audit of UK SME websites found that 53% don't have a clear H1 tag telling AI what the business does.
+Our audit of UK SME websites found that 53% lack a clear H1 tag.
+AI cannot tell what these businesses do.
 50% have no H1 element at all.
-77% use homepage carousels instead of a clear value proposition.
-87% have two or more confusion signals that prevent AI from understanding and citing the business.
+77% use homepage carousels instead of a clear statement.
+87% have two or more signals that confuse AI and stop it from citing the business.

 The audit findings

-We audited UK SME websites across multiple industries to assess how well they communicate their core business proposition to AI models.
-The results reveal a widespread clarity problem that directly impacts AI search visibility.
+We audited UK SME websites across many industries.
+We checked how well each site tells AI what the business does.
+The results show a widespread clarity problem that hurts AI search visibility.

 What counts as a confusion signal

-We identified several common patterns that prevent AI from understanding a business:
+We found several patterns that stop AI from understanding a business:

-• Slogans as H1 — "Building Tomorrow Together", "Where Quality Meets Innovation", "Your Success, Our Passion".
-These tell a human nothing useful, and tell AI even less
+- Slogans as H1 - "Building Tomorrow Together" or "Your Success, Our Passion" tell AI nothing useful

-• Creative copy without substance — "We don't just build websites, we build relationships" — AI needs to know you build websites, the relationship part is irrelevant to its categorisation
+- Creative copy with no substance - "We don't just build websites, we build relationships."
+AI needs to know you build websites.
+The relationship part does not help it sort you into a category

-• No H1 at all — half the sites audited had no H1 element.
-The most important on-page signal for both SEO and AI simply wasn't there
+- No H1 at all - Half the sites had no H1 element.
+The strongest on-page signal for SEO and AI was missing

-• Carousel rotation — when the first thing on your homepage is a carousel cycling through 3-5 different messages, AI doesn't know which one defines your business
+- Carousel rotation - A homepage carousel cycles through 3-5 messages.
+AI does not know which one defines the business

 Why this matters for AI search

-AI models scan your page to determine what your business is, what it does, and who it serves.
-The H1 tag is the single strongest on-page signal for this.
-When your H1 is a slogan, or missing entirely, the AI model has to guess — and it will often guess wrong, or simply not cite you at all.
+AI models scan your page to learn what your business is, what it does, and who it serves.
+The H1 tag is the strongest on-page signal for this.
+When your H1 is a slogan or missing, the AI has to guess.
+It often guesses wrong or skips you.

-The compound effect is significant: 87% of sites had two or more of these issues simultaneously.
-A site with no H1, a carousel, and a creative tagline gives AI three reasons to skip past it when looking for a definitive answer about that industry or service.
+87% of sites had two or more of these issues at once.
+A site with no H1, a carousel, and a vague tagline gives AI three reasons to skip past it.

 What a good H1 looks like for AI

-A clear H1 states three things: what the business does, where it operates, and who it serves.
+A clear H1 states three things: what you do, where you work, and who you serve.
 Examples:

 How to fix it

-4. Add Organisation schema — reinforce your H1 with structured data that tells AI the same information in machine-readable format
+- Add Organisation schema - Back up your H1 with structured data that gives AI the same facts in machine-readable format

 FAQ